 - Also, you can consume this smoothie daily and even on an empty stomach.

 Both spinach and parsley are vegetables that contain nutrients that work to control your cholesterol levels.
 Plus, they’re rich in fiber, antioxidants, and unsaturated fats.
 Thus, they’re great to add to your diet to help prevent any health risks.

 - 1 cup of spinach leaves (30 g)

 - Ice (to taste)

-- First, put all the ingredients in the blender and blend.
+- To begin, put all the ingredients in the blender and blend.

-- You can drink this smoothie every day without worrying about any health risks.
+- Finally, you can drink this smoothie every day without worrying about any health risks.

 3. Lemon, garlic and cabbage smoothie

 Cabbage is the solution to lower cholesterol levels naturally.
 The amount of vitamins, antioxidants, and fiber that this vegetable contains directly influences cardiovascular health.
 Another thing, you won’t have to worry about the taste of cabbage in this smoothie, because the taste of the lemon will make it less strong.